 It will seem fanciful, but it reflects the three products that Bentley hopes to insist on for the next 10 years:

-- Microstation, work table on which different tools of Engineering, Architecture, and Construction operate.
-Taking the simple dgn to another level (I-model) although it is still a dgn but with the enriched enrichment of users of tools such as Bentley Map, Power Civil, Open Plant, or any other that what it does is add alphanumeric attributes to the model.
+- Microstation, a work table on which different Engineering, Architecture and Construction tools operate.
+Taking the simple dgn to another level (I-model) although it is still a dgn but with the embedded enrichment of users of tools such as Bentley Map, Power Civil, Open Plant, or any other that what it does is add alphanumeric attributes to the model.

 - ProjectWise, as a connection tool.
-Whether it's on the USB, on the hard drive, on the mobile or in the cloud, it's the way any discipline will interact.
+Whether on the USB, on the hard drive, on the mobile or in the cloud, it is the way any discipline will interact.

 - AssetWise, as a management tool.
-This is more recent but it is clearly conceptualized, with this the rules that bring the model back to the field are integrated, reminding us constantly that the shape is just a lying trace of reality and the complex chain an imitation of a floating platform to 15 miles offshore.
+This is more recent but it is clearly conceptualized, with it the rules are integrated that take the model back to the field again, constantly reminding us that the shape is just a lying trace of reality and the complex chain an imitation of a floating platform to 15 miles out to sea.

-A pity that this Bentley bet will remain on its users; unless one of the brothers aspires to be a politician or immerses himself in religious philanthropy.
-But for those of us who have been observing this way of thinking, we find a very valuable learning for multiple disciplines of life; right now I am going to summarize some of that essence with the contextual breeze of Amsterdam:
+A pity that this bet of Bentley will remain in its users; Unless one of the brothers aspires to be a politician or engages in religious philanthropy.
+But for those of us who have been observing this way of thinking, we find very valuable learning for multiple disciplines of life; right now I intend to summarize some of that essence with the contextual breeze of Amsterdam:

 Back to talent means thinking beyond.
-After 3 years I finally understand with some clarity what they were referring to the I-model, not because it was an astral smoke but because it was ahead of Charlotte in the 2008 year.
-It's curious -And unusual- the joint work they have done with AutoDesk, in search of the millions of users of the dwg / dxf format, although the gain in the opposite direction is not proportional since the I-model can only be done with Bentley software; neither will AutoCAD users run for Microstation because they hear the word hypermodel.
+After 3 years I finally understand with some clarity what they meant by the I-model, not because it was an astral smoke but because it was ahead of Charlotte's time in 2008.
+It's funny -And unusual- the joint work they have done with AutoDesk, in search of the millions of users of the dwg / dxf format, although the gain in the opposite direction is not proportional since the I-model can only be made with Bentley software; neither will AutoCAD users run for Microstation to hear the word hypermodel.

 Going back to talent means thinking about the end user.
-Who would have said at the time that a dgn / dwg file could be viewed from the Windows browser or the Outlook.
-But now it is a reality, not only is it possible to see the vector that even Google can, but also zoom, pan, touch the object, see its attributes, the layouts, rotate it in 3D or visualize it by individual (isolate).
-That's because, as he had anticipated at the time, Bentley hoped that his file would no longer be an unknown format for the world, and for that he thought about the end user who passes over the pedestrian bridge even if he does not have the slightest idea how to calculate it. the cutting in the L / 4.
+Who would have thought at that time that a dgn / dwg file could be viewed from the Windows browser or Outlook.
+But now it is a reality, it is not only possible to see the vector that even Google can, but also to zoom, pan, touch the object, see its attributes, layouts, rotate it in 3D or make it visible individually (isolate).
+This is because, as he sensed it at that time, Bentley hoped that his dgn file would cease to be a format unknown to the world, and for this he thought of the end user who passes over the pedestrian bridge even if he has no idea how it is calculated the shear at L / 4.

 Returning to talent means insisting on the same goal.
-Although the strategies may change, the user must see that we are going to the same place; As was the unsuccessful attempt of Microstation Athens, almost nobody noticed it and now the improved interface that we have since XM is accepted by its users.
-In the same way, the insistence by the I-model must be maintained despite the fact that the BIM concept is not yet marketable; but the mobility of the data is now opening doors to popularize the concept although it will be with another name -I wish and not iBIM, I do not believe because Jobs already died-.
+Although the strategies can change, the user must see that we are going to the same place; As was that failed attempt by Microstation Athens, almost nobody noticed it and now the improved interface that we have from XM is accepted by its users.
+Likewise, the insistence on the I-model must be maintained even though the BIM concept is not yet marketable; But the mobility of data is now opening doors to popularize the concept, although it will be under another name -I wish and not iBIM, I do not believe because Jobs already died-.

-In good time by Bentley Systems, recent acquisitions (Pointools, Raceway, AECOSym) only confirm that they are determined to keep their users in search of sustainable innovation, for talent.
-The current alliances with Microsoft, Adobe and possibly Google in the future will help to have a greater impact.
+In good time for Bentley Systems, recent acquisitions (Pointools, Raceway, AECOSym) only confirm that they are hell-bent on keeping their users in search of sustainable innovation, for talent.
+Current alliances with Microsoft, Adobe, and possibly Google in the future will help make a bigger impact.

-Just reiterating what he said two years ago: Bentley through I-model wanted to We accepted the dgn as a popularized pdf.
-Perhaps your software does not reach the supermarket, just to get it out of the box, but what seems certain is that the results generated with your product can be seen by anyone who understands the real world.
+Just reiterating what he was saying two years ago: Bentley through the I-model wanted to We accepted the dgn as a popularized pdf.
+Your software may not arrive at the supermarket, just out of the box, but what seems certain is that the results generated with your product will be able to be seen by anyone who understands the real world.